FacelessHacker/Windows-Services/README.md

 ##### Steps to Add a New Services using the Command Prompt (cmd)

-1. To Access The Command Prompt
+To Access The Command Prompt
   - Click on the windows button on the keyboard or on the left side of the PC
   - Type 'Command Prompt' in the search box
   - Run as Administrator
   - Command Prompt will start

-2. Adding the New Services
+Adding the New Services

   - Type the command below in the prompt

   ```
   sc create "Rahmat" binPath= "C:\Windows\System32\Calc.exe"
   ```

-  Rahmat= name to give to the service

-  "C:\Windows\System32\Calc.exe" = The full path of the Services to create
+  - Rahmat= name to give to the service $ "C:\Windows\System32\Calc.exe" = The full path of the Servi to create

-  Alas!!!
+  - Alas!!!
 Service created succesfully!

   - Press return and that's that!

-##### Creating a Background Service Through the Start Icon

-- Clicking on Start Icon
--
+Check 'Services' For the Program Added & Set it as You Like

+  - Look for the service name 'Rahmat'
+  - Right click on it, a big box will appear
+  - Read and choose the instructions as wish

+  ### A NEW SERVICE has been SUCCESSFULLY CREATED!!!